druckenclam/reactjs101/Ch01/react-ecosystem-introduction.md

 [React Router](https://github.com/reactjs/react-router) is a popular React Routing library， It maps URLs to components, which is quite useful for single page applications.

 ## Flux/Redux
-[Flux](https://facebook.github.io/flux/) 是一個實現單項流的應用程式資料架構（architecture），同樣是由 Facebook 推出，並和 React 專注於 View 的部份形成互補。而由 Dan Abramov 所開發的 [Redux](https://github.com/reactjs/redux) 被 React 開發社群認為是 Flux-like 更優雅的作法，也是目前主流搭配 React 的狀態（State）管理工具。讓你在開發複雜的應用程式時可以更方便管理你的狀態（state）。
+[Flux](https://facebook.github.io/flux/) implement a unidirectional data flow architecture, also developed by Facebook, complementing React, as React handles View.
+Dan Abramov developed [Redux](https://github.com/reactjs/redux), widely considered to be a better Flux-like solution.
+It is the mainstream React state manager, helping you manage states in complex application development.

 ## ImmutableJS
 [ImmutableJS](https://facebook.github.io/immutable-js/) allows developers to build immutable data structures, which makes prediction easier and therefore improve the performance.